 State education leaders and early learning policy makers are increasingly working together to coordinate fiscal and human resources to ensure children experience consistently high quality learning experiences before they enter school and into the elementary school years.
 Early childhood educators and K-3rd grade staff are working together to align standards, curriculum and assessment, as well as promote leadership and professional development, so that all have the skills and knowledge needed to support children’s learning across ages and grades.

 CEELO publishes a range of material on birth through third grade in the early learning space.
 See below for our resources listed alphabetically.
 To view CEELO Resources by publication type, click here.
-For other birth through 3rd grade resources, click here.
+For external birth through 3rd grade resources, click here.

 NEW!
 Building Capacity to Enact Change for Classroom Quality Improvement in New Jersey – State Education Agencies (SEAs) across the country are working to directly impact early childhood teaching and learning in local education agencies (LEAs).
 To do this, the SEA must rely on local change agents to increase classroom quality across a state.
 The work presented in this paper set out to build the capacity of educators, teachers and leaders in New Jersey to spearhead change in LEAs with the support of the SEA.